 Yellowtail maturity data used in this study have been collected during the Spanish spring surveys conducted in the Regulatory Area in Div.
-3NO from 1995 to 1998 (Paz et al., MS 1996 and MS 1997; Durán et al., MS 1998).
-The geographic distribution of the samples analysed in the successive surveys appears in Fig. 1, and the length ranges and numbers in Table 1.
+3NO from 1995 to 1998 (Paz et al. 1996 and 1997; Durán et al. 1998).
+The geographic distribution of the yellowtail samples analysed in the successive surveys appear in Fig. 1, and the length ranges and numbers in Table 1.
 Fish were classified as mature or immature by visual examination of the gonads.
-A simple four-point scale was used to do it, where the first stage is defined as immature and all the others (maturing, spawning and post-spawning) as matures.
+A simple four-point scale was used to do it, where the first stage is designed as immature and all the others (maturing, spawning and post-spawning) as matures.

-The proportion of mature males and females by size were adjusted to a logistic equation as described by Ashton (1972):
+The proportion of mature males and female by size were adjusted to a logistic equation as described by Ashton (1972):